alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 | --- |
 | 3435 |

-There are 3435 duplicated rows!
-Let's drop these duplicated rows by using temporary table.
+There are 3435 duplicate rows!
+Let's drop these duplicate rows by using temporary table.

 ```sql
 -- Create temporary table